Banking on Wildlife

 So far we have signed contracts with partner organisations in nine countries.
 With regard to bison we cooperate in Romania, Bulgaria and the Netherlands.
 Tauros contracts have been signed with partners in Portugal, Croatia, Romania, Czechia and the Netherlands (including a cross-border area with Belgium).
 Projects involving wild horses have been established in Portugal, Croatia, Bulgaria, Ukraine and the Netherlands.

 A booming bank

-Starting with less than 50 animals in 2012, the numbers of animals in the European Wildlife Bank had grown to over 1000 by the end of 2019.
-With the first five-year contracts now expired, a growing number of herds have been handed over to our contract partners.
+Starting with less than 50 animals in 2012, the numbers of animals in the European Wildlife Bank had grown to over 1000 now.
+A growing number of herds have been handed over to our contract partners.
 These animals have left the bank but continue to play their key role in rewilding European landscapes.

 Availability to European Rewilding Network